Documentation Index

 tls | object | No | TLS interception settings.
 Required for HTTPS routes. |

-routes | array | Yes | List of route definitions.
-At least one route is required. |
+routes | array | No | List of HTTP route definitions. |

 TLS settings